By: Savvy Pre-Med Staff

 David Wilcox is a folk singer who traveled the country recording live albums.
 When reviewing his live performances, he came to quite a surprising revelation: the nights where the audience was reacting most to the music, his performances were just okay; the nights where the audience was not responding well to his music, he performed the best.

 Now you may be asking, why are you wasting my time with anecdotes about folk singers?
-I need to be preparing for the AAMC VITA!
+I need to be preparing for my medical school virtual interviews!

 Well, Wilcox has a lesson for you.
 For him, a lack of feedback pushed him to go above and beyond to make the audience happy.
-And since the AAMC VITA is a one-sided virtual interview, with no facial expressions or nods of approval from the interviewer to guide your answer, hopefully you will be like Wilcox and rise to the challenge of making your one-sided interview performances the best you’ve ever had.
+And since many virtual interviews are a one-sided experience, with no facial expressions or nods of approval from the interviewer to guide your answer, hopefully you will be like Wilcox and rise to the challenge of making your one-sided interview performances the best you’ve ever had.

-In the AAMC VITA, you will be presented with complex questions aiming to gauge your ability to address the AAMC pre-med competencies.
+In medical school virtual interviews, you will be presented with complex questions aiming to gauge your ability to address the AAMC pre-med competencies.
 Don’t panic quite yet!
 We’re here to cover some tips for how to ace your responses.

-The six questions are designed to assess core competencies and provide information about your journey on the path to medical school.
-According to the AAMC, there are three types of questions:
+Many questions are designed to assess core competencies and provide information about your journey on the path to medical school:

 Sample: Why did you decide to pursue a career in medicine?